standard-for-public-code/standard-for-public-code/standards/open-to-contributions.md

 * The codebase MUST allow anyone to submit suggestions for changes to the codebase
 * The documentation MUST link to both the public issue tracker and submitted codebase changes
 * The codebase MUST include an email address for security issues and responsible disclosure
-* The codebase SHOULD include contribution guidelines explaining how contributors can get involved
+* The codebase MUST include contribution guidelines explaining how contributors can get involved
 * The codebase SHOULD have a publicly available roadmap
 * The codebase SHOULD advertise the committed engagement of involved organisations in the development and maintenance
+* The codebase MAY include a code of conduct for contributors
 * The codebase MAY document the governance of the codebase, contributions and its community, for example in a `GOVERNANCE` file

 ## What this does